 Organize Your Space

-This may seem basic or obvious but is also easy to overlook or simply not practice.
+This may seem basic or obvious, but it’s also easy to overlook or simply not practice.
 Every item you have needs its own home.
 Keep your screws, nails, and glue together.
 If you have clamps, keep them all in one area that is within convenient reach.
 Your hammer, saw, drill and bits all should have their own place in the workspace.
-With as little room as you have to work with, it is essential that when you think to reach for something, you know exactly where it is.
+With as little room as you have to work with, it is essential that when you think of reaching for something, you know exactly where it is.
 Rummaging through bins, boxes, and bags of assorted items severely decreases the time you have to work and makes for a frustrating experience.

 Only the most basic of tools are required to make a sweet, 100% playable cigar box guitar

 Being resourceful is also learning to use your space efficiently.
-Go to a site such as Pinterest.com for organizing ideas in tiny spaces.
-If you think Pinterest doesn’t apply to you or has nothing to offer a woodworker or hobbiest, think again.
+Go to a site such as Pinterest.com for organizing ideas in tiny areas.
+If you think Pinterest doesn’t apply to you or has nothing to offer a woodworker or hobbyist, think again.
 The site is filled with a ridiculous amount of helpful ideas and links.

 Put everything back where it belongs when you are finished working for the day.
 Don’t be building until the last available minute.
 Leave some time to clean up after yourself.
 Don’t leave a mess that you will have to face the next time you can set aside to build.
 Starting a building session with a messy, cramped space is like setting your tiny dinner table with unwashed ware from the previous nights meal.
 It’s entirely unappealing and kills the buzz to build.

 Allow yourself to learn and to grow without creating obstacles for yourself.
 Limit the number of obstacles you will face by being deliberate in managing your workspace.